lyfar/HKWeather-Wind-R5/README.md

 ## How it works (quick)

-- Each frame, 5,000 particles sample Perlin noise to get an angle.
-We add a bias equal to current wind direction; particles move step = map(speed, 0..60 km/h → 0.4..3.5 px/frame).
+- Each frame, 5,000 particles sample Perlin noise to get a local flow angle.
+We bias that angle toward the current wind heading and move particles with a physical step proportional to wind speed.
+Motion is frame-rate independent.
 - Temperature is fetched and rendered as a single number in the top-right.
-- Direction flips occasionally (noise reseed) to keep motion lively, inspired by Barney Codes’ flow-field demo.
+- Inspired by Barney Codes’ flow-field demo; tuned for real wind data.

 ## Data sources